-We exercise effective control over Noah Investment pursuant to contractual arrangements among Noah Rongyao, Noah Investment and its shareholders.
-These contractual arrangements comprise the following contracts: powers of attorney signed by all shareholders of Noah Investment to grant Noah Rongyao or its designee the power of attorney to act on their behalf on all matters pertaining to Noah Investment and to exercise all of their rights as shareholders of Noah Investment; the exclusive support service agreement between Noah Investment and Noah Rongyao to enable Noah Rongyao to collect service fees from Noah Investment in an aggregate amount up to all of Noah Investment's revenues for any given period; the exclusive option agreement among Noah Investment and its shareholders and Noah Rongyao, under which Noah Investment's shareholders are prohibited from transferring their equity interests to any third party, and Noah Investment is prohibited from declaring and paying any dividend without Noah Rongyao's prior consent; and the share pledge agreement between Noah Investment's shareholders and Noah Rongyao to secure Noah Investment's obligations under the exclusive support service agreement and the exclusive option agreement.
+We exercise effective control over Noah Investment pursuant to a series of contractual arrangements with Noah Rongyao, Noah Investment and its shareholders.
 Through such contractual arrangements, we are entitled to receive effectively all economic benefits generated from Noah Investment shareholders' equity interests in it.
 As a result of these contractual arrangements, under U.S. GAAP, we are considered the primary beneficiary of Noah Investment and thus consolidate its results in our consolidated financial statements.
 Under PRC law, each of Noah Rongyao and Noah Investment is an independent legal entity and neither of them is exposed to liabilities incurred by the other.